 Pupils receive one lesson of music a week in Year 7 and Year 8.
 In Year 9, Music is taught as part of the Performing Arts rotation, which includes one lesson a week for 8 weeks.
 The music curriculum has been created in order to develop the three main musical skills, performing, composing and listening & appraising, by exploring music from a range of different styles and contexts.
 Skills required for GCSE Music and NCFE Music Technology underpin the curriculum, ensuring students are effectively prepared for the subject when they reach year 10.

 Students in year 7 explore the elements of music through several different musical mediums.
-They use their voices, develop their instrumental skills by learning to play the keyboard, ukulele and djembe as well as using technology including Garageband to compose and create music.
+They use their voices, develop their instrumental skills by learning to play the keyboard, ukulele and singing as well as using technology including Garageband to compose and create music.
 Listening skills are developed by identifying features of music from different styles and eras.

 The course content for Year 8 reinforces the foundation of knowledge, experience, understanding and skills developed in Year 7.
 Students develop instrumental skills on the keyboard as well as learning to play the guitar and samba percussion.
-Composition skills continued to be developed by using Logic Pro X to create original music and listening activities focus on identifying specific features of the melody and harmony.
+Composition skills continued to be developed by using Garageband / Logic Pro X to create original music and listening activities focus on identifying specific features of the melody and harmony.

 The Music curriculum at OCA aims to ensure that all pupils: